bparanj/crystal/security/path/skills.md

 Bug bounty hunting is a competitive field, and success often comes with experience and dedication.
 Start by focusing on learning and developing your skills, and gradually work your way up to more complex and high-paying programs.
 Participating in CTFs, online labs, and practice platforms can help you gain practical experience and improve your skills before engaging in real-world bug bounty programs.

-To succeed in making money through security bug bounties, you need a variety of skills, including:
+To succeed in making money through security bug bounties, you need a variety of skills, :

 1. **Web and Network Security Knowledge**: Understand common security vulnerabilities and threats.
 2. **Programming Skills**: Knowledge of programming languages like JavaScript, Python, or PHP is often necessary to identify and exploit weaknesses.